Injunction Order on Property: 3 Important Requirements

 Probability of Success

 The applicant must demonstrate a compelling likelihood of success in the main lawsuit.
 This does not mean they need to prove the entire case at this stage but must show enough evidence to convince the court that their claim is strong and not frivolous.
-This often involves presenting a prima facie case, where the key elements of their legal argument are clearly supported by initial evidence.
+This often involves presenting a prima facie case, where the key elements of their legal argument are supported by initial evidence.

 Irreparable Harm